alessandro-ramos/chip8-win32/README.md

-# CHIP-8 Interpreter, Assembler and Disassembler
+# CHIP-8 SDK: Emulator, Assembler and Disassembler

 This package contains a [CHIP-8][wikipedia] SDK (System Development Kit) for Windows, composed by:
 * CHIP-8 **Emulator**